choiis/Docker-Composes/README.md

 * Jaeger collector query agent Cassandra implementation environment

 ### kafka
-* This is the kafka zookeeper kafka_ui build environment.
+* This is the kafka zookeeper kafka_ui environment.

+### minio
+* This is the AWS S3 compatible storage environemt

 ### monitoring
-* This is the prometheus grafana build environment.
+* This is the prometheus grafana alert manager environment.

 ### mysql
 * This is mysql DB construction environment